Protecting People and Operations From Active Shooter Threats

 Active shooter and workplace violence events are on the rise but there are steps you can take to mitigate their impact.

-Though it is impossible to predict when or if an active shooter will target your organization, there are steps you can take now to mitigate the damage if an event were to occur.
+Though it is impossible to predict when or if an active shooter will target your organization, there are steps you can take to mitigate the damage and protect your people if an event were to occur.

 - Specific steps to take to prepare for the potential of an active shooter.

 - Measures your organization can employ to recover from an event and support your employees.

 - The benefits of various insurance coverages and their limitations.